Eliasdb/Vue-udemy-exercises/README.md

 	<li v-for="skill in skills" v-text="skill"></li>  // @{{ skill }} between tags is fine too

 ^ looping through the array skills with chosen keyword.

-**Created()**(!)

-In the created hook, you will be able to access reactive data and events are active.
-Templates and Virtual DOM have not yet been mounted or rendered.

--> Created is called earlier in order to trigger actions like **data fetching from the API backend**.

 **Some functions highlighted on the web.php file:**